heutelbeck/sapl-policy-engine/sapl-documentation/7_2_Configuration.md

 The PDP detects the new bundle automatically and begins serving decisions.

-To opt out of signature verification during evaluation, set `bundle-security.allow-unsigned: true` (or the equivalent `allowUnsigned: true`).
+To opt out of signature verification during evaluation, set `bundle-security.allow-unsigned: true`.
 The node logs a warning on every startup when signature verification is disabled.

 ### Production Configuration